-System Name PWSID Est. Loan Amount Points Rank Population Project Description Est. Date to Close Loan City of Lake Charles-George West WTP 1019029 1,300,000 21 26 85,000 George West WTP - Chemical Feed upgrade/replacement Proposed project will include upgrade and replacement existing chemical feed The chemical feed system is essential to address iron and manganese treatment.
+System Name PWSID Est. Loan Amount Points Population Project Description Est. Date to Close Loan City of Lake Charles-George West WTP 1019029 1,300,000 21 85,000 George West WTP - Chemical Feed upgrade/replacement Proposed project will include upgrade and replacement existing chemical feed The chemical feed system is essential to address iron and manganese treatment.
 The project is submitting for Emerging Contaminant funding from BIL to address manganese treatment.
-September-23 City of Lake Charles-Center East WTP 1019029 1,430,000 21 27 85,000 Center East WTP Filter Replacement: Proposed project will include removal and replacement of an existing pressure filter that has failed.
-The filter was used to removal of iron and manganese.
-The project is submitting for Emerging Contaminant funding from BIL to address manganese treatment.
-January-24 City of Carencro 1055005 6,600,000 16 36 10,485 The proposed project will include the construction and installation of approximately 4,600 linear feet of water line and two water wells to supply water to Hector Connoly Water Treatment plant from 105 E Musique Road along Rue Coupe Civique and Hector Conly Road.
+March-24 St. Bernard Parish 1087001 5,000,000 20 46,694 Replacement of existing aged and deteriorated cast iron water line segments in the St. Bernard Parish water distribution system to minimize the ability of Naegleria Fowleri developing within the water system.
+June-24 City of Carencro 1055005 6,600,000 16 10,485 The proposed project will include the construction and installation of approximately 4,600 linear feet of water line and two water wells to supply water to Hector Connoly Water Treatment plant from 105 E Musique Road along Rue Coupe Civique and Hector Conly Road.
 The system's raw water wells contain high levels of iron and manganese.
 Iron and manganese levels exceed the secondary maximum containment levels as established by the EPA.
-Accordingly, this project is proposed under the Emerging Containments program of DWRLF March-26 Buckeye Water District No. 50, Inc Loan 3 1079004 3,630,000 11 39 11,955 The proposed project includes a new production well in higher plane, adding a new entry point to the system and installing 6" wter main to complete the loop of the two sides.
-January-24 City of Bossier City 1015004 550,000 10 40 75,585 Pilot study on nanofiltration membrane system in series with a Greensand filtration system to determine if water quality improves by removel of manganese and total organics.
-October-23 Northwest Allen Parish Water District 1003003 2,125,000 9 42 1,692 Install 2 greens sand type filters, filter housing buildings, backwash lagoons at the water district's 2 well sites for manganese removal.
-BIL EC grant January-24 Town of Walker 1063017 2,301,125 5 51 13,530 The proposed project is for manganese filtration system to be installed at Well #4 that has elevated manganese levels.
+Accordingly, this project is proposed under the Emerging Containments program of DWRLF November-24 Buckeye Water District No. 50, Inc Loan 1079004 3,630,000 11 11,955 The lower pressure plane consist of two (2) wells (Wells 1 and 5) that produce manganese .The proposed project includes a new production well in higher plane, adding a new entry point to the system and installing 6" wter main to complete the loop of the two sides.
+July-24 City of Bossier City 1015004 550,000 10 75,585 Pilot study on nanofiltration membrane system in series with a Greensand filtration system to determine if water quality improves by removel of manganese and total organics.
+March-24 Northwest Allen Parish Water District 1003003 2,125,000 9 1,692 Install 2 greens sand type filters, filter housing buildings, backwash lagoons at the water district's 2 well sites for manganese removal.
+March-24 Town of Walker 1063017 2,301,125 5 13,530 The proposed project is for manganese filtration system to be installed at Well #4 that has elevated manganese levels.
 The project is submitted for BIL Emerging Contaminants funds to address manganese treatment.
-September-23 French Settlement Water Company, Inc. 1063028 2,750,000 4 45 2,676 Installation of greensand filter banks at the Firestation and Simoneaux well sites to remove manganese.
+April-24 French Settlement Water Company, Inc. 1063028 2,750,000 4 2,676 Installation of greensand filter banks at the Firestation and Simoneaux well sites to remove manganese.
 The project is submitted for BIL Emerging Contaminants funds to address manganese treatment.
-May-24 Total \$ 43,346,125
+August-24 Total \$ 46,916,125